kristblo/labfl2_make_pointers/README.md

 This repo contains the necessary files for following me in the 18.02 lecture, which will cover Makefiles and pointers in C. However, you are now at the master branch, which isn't really where you want to be.
 The main.c file is a bit more chaotic than what I'll be presenting, with some personal notes and such.
 No, you should download the branch called `lecture_start`, which contains a more or less empty main.c file as well as a module called `motor_driver`.
 If you're coming here after the lecture and want to see the code as it was when the lecture ended (with annotations to tell you what's going on), download the branch called `lecture_end` instead.

+As in the first lecture, I've tested this setup from a Linux terminal in Windows Subsystem for Linux (WSL) with GCC and Make installed.
+Other toolchains may or may not work without some modification.

+Why didn't I just post this on Blackboard?
+Knowing basic git usage is absolutely essential to software engineering, and the only way to learn it is to (be made to) use it.
+Much like cod liver oil, it is also an acquired taste.

 Simple solution:
 ----------------